fabrizioleone/Value_Function_Iteration/README.md

 # Value_Function_Iteration
-Matlab codes for VFI in finite and infinite time
+Matlab codes for VFI in finite and infinite time.
+Application to neoclassical growth model.